amarula/dyndesign/docs/class_builder.md

     | **Added Dynamically** |    Automatically    |           Automatically           |

-    If a dependency added dynamically by Class Builder is also dynamically configurable, it will be automatically configured with the same Options as the Base class.
-This also applies to static parent classes of base classes.
+    If a dependency added dynamically by Class Builder is also dynamically configurable (i.e., it is decorated with `@dynconfig`), it will be automatically built with the same Building Options as the Base class.
+This rule also applies to static parent classes of base classes.
+However, if a **static component** class requires to be recursively built, it needs to be explicitly instantiated using `buildcomponent`, as explained in details in the [Building of Static Component
-    However, if a static component class requires to be recursively built, it needs to be explicitly instantiated using `buildcomponent`, as explained in details in [this section](#building-of-static-component-dependencies).<br/><br/>
+    Dependencies](#building-of-static-component-dependencies) section.<br/><br/>

 - **class_builder_base_dir**: str
-    The base directory from which the Configurator and Dependent Classes in dot notation are dynamically imported. <br/><br/>
+    The base directory from which the Configurator classes and dependent classes in dot notation are dynamically imported. <br/><br/>

 - **option_order**: Type *or* str
     The order in which the Building Options must be assessed for applying the corresponding `ConfigClass` instances.
-If multiple Options are enabled, this setting could impact the Method Resolution Order (MRO) of dynamically inherited classes or the instantiation of components within class/instance attributes.<br/>
+If multiple Options are enabled, this setting could impact the Method Resolution Order (MRO) of dynamically inherited classes or the instantiation of components within class/instance attributes, as shown in the [Customizing MRO](#customizing-mro) section.<br/>

-### Dependency Configuration
+### Dependency Settings

-Described in details in the [ClassConfig Syntax](#classconfig-syntax-for-parent-dependencies) section.
+Described in details in the [ClassConfig Syntax for Parent Dependencies](#classconfig-syntax-for-parent-dependencies) and [ClassConfig Syntax for Component Dependencies](#classconfig-syntax-for-component-dependencies) sections.

 ## Basic Examples